 The Board aims to be balanced in composition, consisting of individuals capable of providing non-equestrian related business experience, in addition to those with deep Hunter and Jumper discipline knowledge and experience.

-Q. Does someone need to have prior governance experience for the role of USHJA President, or can anyone be nominated?
+Q. Does someone need to have prior governance experience or can anyone be nominated?

 Q. When will nominations be announced?

 A. Nominations remain confidential throughout the process.
-The final Nominating Committee-approved voting slate of candidates for President will be released in early August.
+The final Nominating Committee-approved voting slate of Director At-Large candidates will be released in November.

 Q. Can someone nominate themselves?

 A. Yes.
-You may nominate yourself for President, provided you meet the criteria and qualifications.
+You may nominate yourself for a position, provided you meet the criteria and qualifications.